|7890.0110||MEDICATIONS AND PRACTICES PROHIBITED.|

 "Medication" is a substance, compound, or element, or combination thereof, which is or can be administered to a horse for the purpose of preventing, curing, or alleviating the effects of any disease, condition, ailment, or infirmity, or symptom thereof, or for altering in any way the behavior, attitude, temperament, or performance of a horse, including athletic performance.
-The term medication includes all analgesics, anesthetics, depressants, narcotics, stimulants, tranquilizers, and other classifications of medications.
+Medication includes all alkalinizing agents, analgesics, anesthetics, depressants, narcotics, stimulants, tranquilizers, and other classifications of medications.
 Nothing herein shall be deemed to include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs):

-The use of one of the three approved NSAIDs shall be permitted under the following conditions, with the exception of two-year-old race horses where no concentration of any NSAIDs, other than bute, are allowed in the plasma or serum sample taken after racing:
+The use of one of the following three approved NSAIDs shall be permitted under the following conditions:

-bute, provided that the test sample does not contain more than two micrograms of the substance thereof per milliliter of blood plasma or serum;
+phenylbutazone, provided that the test sample does not contain more than 0.3 micrograms of the substance thereof per milliliter of blood plasma or serum; or

-flunixin, provided that the test sample does not contain more than 20 nanograms of the substance thereof per milliliter of blood plasma or serum; and
+flunixin, provided that the test sample does not contain more than five nanograms of the substance thereof per milliliter of blood plasma or serum; or

 ketoprofen, provided that the test sample does not contain more than two nanograms of the substance thereof per milliliter of blood plasma or serum.